 Complete at least 24 credit hours of courses approved by the doctoral committee, including:

 (i) At least 12 hours of 500 level courses.
 No more than 3 hours of MATE 581 Directed Study may be used for fulfilling the course requirements.
-Students may take MATE500 (Directed Research) in multiple semesters but the credits may not count towards their degree requirements.Students must take MATE 592 each semester offered if the student is in residence.
-However, only one credit of MATE 592 may be used to fulfill degree requirements.
-DE students are encouraged to participate through distance education instruction, but have the option of documenting conference participation in lieu of this requirement.
+Students may take MATE500 (Directed Research) in multiple semesters but the credits may not count towards their degree requirements.
+Students must take a minimum of 3 credit hours of MATE592, Graduate Seminar; however, credit hours may not be used to fulfill degree requirements.
+Students in residence are encouraged to attend graduate seminars each semester it is offered.

 For students who already receive an MS degree from the Materials department, the total credit requirements for course work may be reduced below 24 credits with the approval of their committee, department chair and the graduate dean.